-- Penicillin derivatives called aminopenicillins, particularly amoxicillin (Amoxil, Polymox, Trimox, Wymox, or any generic formulation), are now the most common penicillins used.
-Amoxicillin is inexpensive, and at one time it was highly effective against S. pneumoniae.
-Unfortunately, bacterial resistance to amoxicillin has increased significantly, both among S. pneumoniae and H. influenzae.
+- Penicillin derivatives called aminopenicillins, particularly amoxicillin (Amoxil, Polymox, Trimox, Wymox, or any generic formulation), are now the most commonly used penicillins.
+Amoxicillin is inexpensive, and at one time it was highly effective against S pneumoniae.
+Unfortunately, bacterial resistance to amoxicillin has increased significantly, both among S pneumoniae and H influenzae.
 Ampicillin is similar, but it requires more doses and has more severe gastrointestinal side effects than amoxicillin.

 - Amoxicillin-clavulanate (Augmentin) is known as augmented penicillin.
 It works against a wide spectrum of bacteria and is used for more severe exacerbations.
 An extended-release form is also available.

 Many people have a history of allergic reaction to penicillin, but some evidence suggests the allergy may not return in a significant number of adults.
 Skin tests are available to help determine whether someone with a history of penicillin allergies could tolerate these important antibiotics.

 Most of these antibiotics are not very effective against bacteria that have developed resistance to penicillin, and they are only used for more severe exacerbations.
 They are classified according to their generation: